imdea-software/remeddos/doc/configuration.md

 	}

 ### Localization
-By default Flowspy has translations for English and Greek.
 In case you want to add another language, or remove one of the existing, you can change the `LANGUAGES` variable and follow [django's localization documentation](https://docs.djangoproject.com/en/1.4/topics/i18n/translation/#localization-how-to-create-language-files)

 You might want to change `TIME_ZONE` setting too.
 Here is a [list](http://en.wikipedia.org/wiki/List_of_tz_database_time_zones)